Agricultural and Environmental Quality

 Credits: 4; Prereq: SWS 3022.

-Study and analysis of soil in the environment and the factors responsible for soil formation and geographic distribution.
+Study and analysis of soil in the environment; factors responsible for soil formation and geographic distribution.
 Development of hydric soil criteria and hydric soil indicators.
-Emphasis on morphology or hydric/ non-hydric soils and introduction to diagnostic horizons and soil classification.
-Course also includes abs on soil field techniques.
+Emphasis on morphology or hydric/ non-hydric soils.
+Introduction to diagnostic horizons and soil classification.
+Labs on soil field techniques.

-Basic, practical understanding of GIS concepts, technical issues and applications to soil and water science using ArcGIS geographic information system.
+To provide a basic, practical understanding of GIS concepts, technical issues, and applications applied to soil and water science using ArcGIS geographic information system.

 Credits: 1 to 3; can be repeated with change in content up to 6 credits.
 Prereq: 8 hours of soils and instructor permission.